cogentcore/core/README.md

 * There are two main types of 2D nodes, which can be intermingled, but generally are segregated:
 	+ SVG rendering nodes that directly set properties on the Paint object and typically have their own geometry etc -- generally not put within a Layout etc -- convenient to put in an SVGBox or SVGViewport -- their geom units are determined entirely by the transforms etc and we do not support any further unit specification -- just raw float64 values
-	+ Widget nodes that use the full CSS-based styling (e.g., the Box model etc), are typically placed within a Layout
+	+ Widget nodes that use the full CSS-based styling (e.g., the Box model etc), are typically placed within a Layout -- they do NOT use Paint.Transform -- instead use units system with arbitrary DPI to transform sizes into actual rendered dots (term for actual raw resolution-dependent pixels -- "pixel" has been effectively co-opted as a 96dpi display-independent unit at this point)

 * Using the basic 64bit geom from fogleman/gg -- the `github.com/go-gl/mathgl/mgl32/` math elements (vectors, matricies) which build on the basic `golang.org/x/image/math/f32` did not have appropriate 2D rendering transforms etc.